bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 contrast agent.
 The key `ContrastBolusIngredient` MAY be also be added in the JSON file, with the same label.

-The OPTIONAL [`task-<label>`](../99-appendices/09-entities.md#task) entity can be used in order to allow tasks during structural MR acquisitions, e.g. pre-described motion paradigms such as nodding, to be described.
+The OPTIONAL [`task-<label>`](../99-appendices/09-entities.md#task) entity can be used in order to allow tasks during structural MR acquisitions, for example pre-described motion paradigms such as nodding, to be described.
 Task labels MUST be consistent across subjects and sessions.

 ### RECOMMENDED metadata for tasks in anatomical imaging